How to Create Backfillable Qualitative Questions

 Before diving in, take a few minutes to plan your question:

-• Choose the right question type.
-If you need a nuanced scale (positive / neutral / negative), use a Basic Score Question.
+Choose the right question type.
+If you need a graduated scale (High / Medium / Low), use a Basic Score Question.
 If you need a simple yes/no determination, use a Two-Choice Question.
+If you need your own set of categories, use a Custom Classifier.

-• Draft your response options in advance.
-Option values become permanently locked once you enable the question for backfill, so plan them carefully before you begin.
+Draft your response options in advance.
+Option values become permanently locked once the question runs against real data (when you activate it for live data or run your first backfill), so plan them carefully before you begin.

 Step 1: Choose Your Question Type